FrederikTobner/JBASIC/Readme.md

 ## Overview

 JBASIC is dialect of 'BASIC' (Beginners' All-purpose Symbolic Instruction Code) a family of general-purpose, high-level programming languages, that focus on ease of use.
+The original version of BASIC was created in 1963 at the Dartmouth College, by  John G. Kemeny and Thomas E. Kurtz.
+JBASIC aims to be all the features from the original version of the language.
+Additionally some features of later dialects are also included.

 Usage: